 Next up is Luis Vallejos Santoni!

-This is the second we’ve been working at second-longest, since 2004.
+This is the school we’ve been working at second-longest, since 2004.
 The school itself is pretty large with three classrooms for each grade, as well as an entire second day of secundaria classes during the afternoon.
 We have class here twice a week from 3-4:30 p.m., which gives the girls ample time to go home to change and eat lunch before class after school lets out at 1 p.m.
 About 12 girls attended during our orientation week in August 2016, and we were impressed with their hockey skills and overall athleticism.

 It’s great to have some schools where we teach twice a week because we are able to go more indepth with the sports.
 The existing athletic ability of these girls made working at Santoni always exciting.
 We kept consistent numbers for the whole semester, around 12-15 girls, and had a large showing of 6th graders.
 A core group always showed up early to class, eager to color in their folders and get some playing in before we started warm-up.